 In the third lecture of Hillsdale College’s Constitution 101 course, (which you can take along with me here) professor Mickey Craig explains the genius behind the Constitution and The Federalist Papers.

 How The Constitution Came To Be

 Shortly after the colonists declared their independence from England, the United States found itself weakly governed by the Articles of Confederation and in a crippling amount of debt incurred during wartime.
 States refused to collect tax revenue and some created their own currency, resulting in financial chaos.
-Alexander Hamilton, James Madison and John Jay advocated for a strong, centralized government in order to protect the Union and ensure that states pay their taxes and govern its citizens properly.
-But a faction of dissenters were worried that a centralized government would infringe upon states rights and argued that states should be split into seperate confederacies
+Alexander Hamilton, James Madison, and John Jay advocated for a strong, centralized government in order to protect the Union and ensure that states pay their taxes and govern their citizens properly.
+But a faction of dissenters was worried that a centralized government would infringe upon states rights and argued that states should be split into separate confederacies

 These Founding Fathers argued that one’s liberty and inherent rights are threatened when a government is too weak as well as when it’s too strong.
 These men wrote a series of essays in favor of forming a stronger national government which were published in newspapers at the time.
 These essays have been compiled and are known as The Federalist Papers.